sue-lim/tafe-ipriot-project-carpark/carpark-prj-guided.md

    ```

 **Evidencing:**
-After you have implemented the required code, commit your changes to the local repository and add a tag so your lecturer can find it:
+<mark>After you have implemented the required code, commit your changes to the local repository and add a tag so your lecturer can find it:</mark>

    ```bash
    git add .